vyomakesh09/notes/paper_reading/TheHedgeHog.md

 Holds promise for
     - Training linear Transformers from scratch
     - 'Finetuned-conversion' of taks-specific Transformers into linear versions that recover task performance and
-    - 'Pretained-conversion' of Transformers such as LLMs into linear versions finetunable on downstream tasks
+    - 'Pretained-conversion' of Transformers such as LLMs into linear versions finetunable on downstream ta sks

 Performance Gap: " linear attention often under-performs standard softmax attention in quality "